 Surfing around the web you’ll hear mixed reviews about Lovina, a stretch of small fishing villages tagged onto the north coast of Bali.
 Some travellers experience an immediate wave of boredom here as there’s little to do beyond walking along the volcanic beaches and grabbing a happy-hour drink or a sundowner at a small local bar.

 And that’s precisely why you might love it.

-The Lovina area is also popular for its dolphin-watching tours and is the perfect base for launching day trips in North Bali including a chance to explore several waterfalls, lakes, temples, and hot springs as well as check out Bali’s former royal capital, Singajara, and some of the best temples in Bali.
+The Lovina area is also popular for its dolphin-watching tours and is the perfect base for launching day trips in North Bali including a chance to explore several waterfalls, lakes and hot springs as well as check out Bali’s former royal capital, Singajara, and some of the best temples in Bali.